fasterius/mBIT/README.md

 * Fetching gene/transcript information from biomaRt
 * Gene/transcript expression analyses, including differential expression
 * Unsupervised learning and clustering analyses
+* Enrichment analysis, ANOVA and a wrapper for eSNP-Karyotyping

 ## Variant analysis with *seqCAT*